TangatheGoat/Group11/README.md

 # CalorieTracker Pro - Your Personal Nutrition Assistant

 Description:
-CalorieTracker Pro is a user-friendly web application designed to help users monitor their daily caloric intake and maintain a healthy lifestyle.
-This intuitive platform allows users to easily search, track, and analyze the nutritional content of their meals with precision and convenience.
+CalorieTracker is a user-friendly web application designed to help users monitor their daily caloric intake and maintain a healthy lifestyle.
+This intuitive platform allows users to easily search, track, and analyse the nutritional content of their meals with precision and convenience.

 Key Features: